 Everything You Need to Know About Colonia del Sacramento — 15 Questions Answered

 Colonia del Sacramento is South America's most popular day trip — a UNESCO colonial town across the Rio de la Plata from Buenos Aires.
-But the practical details are surprisingly hard to find online.
-Here are the 15 questions everyone asks.
+But the practical details are surprisingly hard to pin down online.
+Here are the 15 questions everyone asks, answered.

 Getting There

-Q: How do I get from Buenos Aires to Colonia?
+Q: How do you get from Buenos Aires to Colonia?

 Buquebus: Departs Puerto Madero.
 Fast ferry 1 hour, slow ferry 3 hours.
 Roundtrip $40-80.
 Multiple daily departures.
 Book at buquebus.com.